gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 ### Having a Good Time
 For many people, it can be rewarding to work in a mob with other people, especially if they're more experienced.
 When working on software, we're often thrown in at the deep end.
-Teamwork reduces the stress involved.
+Teamwork reduces the stress involved in this.
 It's also more enjoyable for many.
 Coding together is a great team-building activity because we work as an actual team.
 It may feel awkward at first, but once you get the hang of it, it can be a lot of fun.